Del Rey, Los Angeles: Geography

 Street and other boundaries are: the Culver City line on the northwest, and northeast, Ballona Creek and Centinela Creek on the southeast and Lincoln Boulevard on the southwest.

 It is further divided into 8 census tracts that form the Del Rey Neighborhood Council's Areas A through H.

 History

-The neighborhood was developed as a result of the Redondo Beach via Playa Del Rey streetcar line that was established in 1902 from Culver City to the new beach resort of Playa Del Rey.
+The neighborhood was developed as a result of the Redondo Beach via Playa del Rey streetcar line that was established in 1902 from Culver City to the new beach resort of Playa del Rey.

 Well into the 1950s, Del Rey was centered around market gardens.
 Summer celery was a successful crop.

 The old streetcar/freight line was redeveloped into Culver Boulevard Median Bike Path in the 1990s.

 Population

-The 2000 U.S. census counted 28,010 residents in the 2.45-square-mile Del Rey neighborhood—an average of 11,420 people per square mile, about the norm for Los Angeles; in 2008, the city estimated that the population had increased to 32,976.
-The median age for residents was 35, considered the average for Los Angeles; the percentage of residents aged 19 through 34 was among the county's highest.
+The 2020 U.S. Census counted 31,992 residents in the 2.7-square-mile Del Rey neighborhood—an average of 11,850 people per square mile, about the norm for Los Angeles; in 2010, the U.S. Census counted 31,070 residents; in the 2000 U.S. Census, the population was slightly lower at 28,010.
+The median age for residents was 38, considered the average for Los Angeles; the percentage of residents aged 20 through 34 was among the county's highest.

+The neighborhood was highly diverse ethnically.
+The breakdown was as follows: